opendistro/for-elasticsearch-docs/docs/sql/settings.md

 ---
 layout: default
-title: Plugin Settings
+title: Settings
 parent: SQL
-nav_order: 6
+nav_order: 4
 ---

-# Plugin Settings
+# Settings

 When Elasticsearch bootstraps, SQL plugin will register a few settings in Elasticsearch cluster settings.
 Most of the settings are able to